Cheka: First months

 All results of its activities, VCheKa had either to transfer to the Investigatory Commission of Revtribunal, or to dismiss.
 The control of the commission's activity was provided by the People's Commissariat for Justice (Narkomjust, at that time headed by Isaac Steinberg) and Internal Affairs (at that time headed by Grigory Petrovsky).
 Although the VCheKa was officially an independent organization from Internal Affairs, its chief members such as Dzerzhinsky, Latsis, Unszlicht, and Uritsky (all main chekists), since November 1917 composed the collegiate of Internal Affairs headed by Petrovsky.
 In November 1918, Petrovsky was appointed as head of the All-Ukrainian Central Military Revolutionary Committee during VCheKa's expansion to provinces and front-lines.
 At the time of political competition between Bolsheviks and SRs (January 1918), Left SRs attempted to curb the rights of VCheKa and establish through the Narkomiust their control over its work.
 Having failed in attempts to subordinate the VCheKa to Narkomiust, the Left SRs tried to gain control of the Extraordinary Commission in a different way: they requested that the Central Committee of the party be granted the right to directly enter their representatives into the VCheKa.
 Sovnarkom recognized the desirability of including five representatives of the Left Socialist-Revolutionary faction of VTsIK.
 Left SRs were granted the post of a companion (deputy) chairman of VCheKa.
 However, Sovnarkom, in which the majority belonged to the representatives of RSDLP(b) retained the right to approve members of the collegium of the VCheKa.

 Originally, members of the Cheka were exclusively Bolshevik; however, in January 1918, Left SRs also joined the organization.
 The Left SRs were expelled or arrested later in 1918, following the attempted assassination of Lenin by an SR, Fanni Kaplan.

+Latvians were significantly over-represented in the early years of the Cheka.
+35.6% of the Moscow Cheka, 52.7% of Cheka senior officials and 54.3% of Cheka commissars in 1920 were Latvian.
+Jews comprised 3.7% of the Moscow Cheka, 4.3% of Cheka commissars, 8.6% of senior officials, 19.1% of investigators in the central office and 50% of those in the department for combatting counterrevolutionaries in 1918.